meta-dipanshu-sharma/SappientAssignment/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-First build the node modules and package-lock.json by running --> cd .\sapient-assignment\
+First build the node modules and package-lock.json by running<br />
 --> npm install

 Then run any of below two commands:-